-Labor Economics, Behavioral Economics, Development Economics, Economics of Education
+Labor Economics; Behavioral Economics; Development Economics; Economics of Education

-The Productivity Costs of Workplace Favoritism: Evidence from Promotions in Chinese High Schools.
+The Costs of Workplace Favoritism: Evidence from Promotions in Chinese High Schools

 Abstract: This paper studies the productivity consequences of favoritism in employee promotions within an organization.
 Using data from public high schools in four Chinese cities, I first show that teachers with hometown or college ties to the school principal are twice as likely to be promoted.
 I then use the results from a survey in which I asked teachers to select an anonymous peer to promote from a pool of applicants applying for promotion to infer each teacher's revealed fairness views.
 Contrasting these with actual past promotions in turn allows me to measure if and when a teacher observed unfair promotions in her own school in the past.
-I show that exposure to unfair promotions adversely affect non-applicant teachers' output, lowering their value-added in teaching and raising the probability that high-value-added teachers quit.
-The productivity effect appears to be driven primarily by the teachers' social preferences for their peers and consequent eroded morale when peers suffer unfair treatment, while the quitting effect comes mainly from unfavored prospective applicants learning about the principal's bias and leaving due to poor promotion prospects.
-These adverse effects are far from offset by increased productivity from favored teachers so favoritism substantially reduces school-wide output.
-Finally, I show that a transparency reform that required principals to disclose the profiles of teachers that apply for promotion to their peers reduced the principals' bias and improved the overall productivity of schools, pointing towards policy tools that can help address the adverse productivity consequences of favoritism in employee promotions.
+Exposure to unfair promotions adversely affect non-applicant teachers' output, lowering their value-added in teaching and raising the probability that high-value-added teachers quit.
+The value-added effect appears to be driven primarily by the teachers' social preferences for peer workers and the consequent erosion of their morale when peers suffer unfair treatment, while the quitting effect comes mainly from nonfavored prospective applicants learning about the principal's bias and leaving due to poor promotion prospects.
+These adverse spillover incentive effects, far from offset by increased productivity from favored teachers, lead to a substantial reduction in school-wide output.
+Finally, a transparency reform that required principals to disclose the profiles of teachers that apply for promotion to their peers reduced the principals' bias and improved the overall productivity of schools

-Daily Income Targeted Labor Supply: Evidence from Manufacturing Workers.
+Daily Income Effects in Labor Supply: Evidence from Manufacturing Workers